adamringhede/grunt-component-tree/README.md

 ### Overview
 In your project's Gruntfile, add a section named `component_tree` to the data object passed into `grunt.initConfig()`.

+Inside your project's directory of components all files starting with a capital letter within a folder will be treated as a module and added to an object, which is exported by the index.js file.
+If a file has the same name as the folder it is directly contained by, then this module will be used as an object and other objects will be added to it.

 #### Configuration
-An index.js file will be places in each directory starting with a capital letter within the directory specified using cwd.
+An index.js file will be placed in each directory starting with a capital letter within the directory specified using cwd.

 ```js
 grunt.initConfig({